rust-lang/rfcs/text/0000-project-error-handling.md

 - Recoverable error: An error that can reasonably be expected to be encountered e.g. a missing file.
 - Unrecoverable error: An error that cannot reasonably be expected to happen and which indicates a bug e.g. indexing out of bounds.
 - Error Type: A type that represents a recoverable error.
-Error types can optionally implement the error trait so that it can be reported to the user or be converted into a trait object.
+Error types can optionally implement the `Error` trait so that it can be reported to the user or be converted into a trait object.
-- Reporting Type: A type that can store all recoverable errors an application may need to propogate and print them as error reports.
+- Reporting Type: A type that can store all recoverable errors an application may need to propagate and print them as error reports.
-    - Reporting types can represent the recoverable errors either via concrete types, likely paramaterized, or trait objects.
+    - Reporting types can represent the recoverable errors either via concrete types, likely parameterized, or trait objects.
     - Reporting types often bundle context with errors when they are constructed, e.g. `Backtrace`.
     - Reporting types often provide helper functions for creating ad hoc errors whose only purpose is to be reported e.g. `anyhow::format_err!` or `eyre::WrapErr`.